 The process for re-election of a director is in accordance with the company's constitution and Governance Deed which includes a process of rotation requiring that, at each annual general meeting, any director holding office for three years or more or, if no director is due to stand for re-election, the longest serving director, must retire and stand for re-election.
 Directors appointed during the year must also retire and stand for election.
 The Board assesses the performance of each director due to stand for re-election before each annual general meeting and decides whether to recommend to Securityholders that they vote in favour of the re-election of each director.
-Spark Infrastructure provides Securityholders with all material information in its position relevant to a decision on whether or not to elect or re-elect a director.
+Spark Infrastructure provides Securityholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-Spark Infrastructure has letters of appointment with its directors that set out the key terms and conditions of appointment.
-The letter of appointment states that, with the approval of the Chairman, Directors may seek independent professional advice at the expense of Spark Infrastructure, on any matter connected with the discharge of a director's responsibilities as a member of the Board.
+Spark Infrastructure has letters of appointment with its directors that set out the key terms and conditions of their appointment.
+The letters of appointment state that, with the approval of the Chairman, directors may seek independent professional advice, at the expense of Spark Infrastructure, on any matter connected with the discharge of a director's responsibilities as a member of the Board.

-Further details of the nomination and appointment process are set out in Spark Infrastructure's Board Charter and the Remuneration and Nomination Committee Charter which are available on the Spark Infrastructure website.
+Further details of the nomination and appointment process are set out in Spark Infrastructure's Board Charter and the Remuneration and Nomination Committee Charter which are available on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.